 No one is sure, but there are fears that legalization will lead to an increase in other drug use, including heroin, in these states.
 Perhaps state governments will be able to pay more attention and dedicate more resources to educate the public about heroin dangers.
 Maybe there will be more of an effort to treat addiction than what currently takes place.
 One thing is for certain.
 There is a strong financial benefit to decriminalizing marijuana, which is already evident in Colorado.
 Jobs have been created and the tax revenue from pot sales has added more than $6 million to the state coffers in just a few months.

 NORML, the National Organization for the Reform of Marijuana Laws, cites numerous studies dating to the 1970s.
-The consensus discovered in these studies: In states were pot has been decriminalized, use of other drugs did not increase and the absence of marijuana reform actually might have encouraged the use of drugs even more dangerous than marijuana. (http://norml.org/aboutmarijuana/item/marijuana-decriminalization-its-impact-on-use-2).
+The consensus discovered in these studies: In states where pot has been decriminalized, the use of other drugs did not increase and the absence of marijuana reform actually might have encouraged the use of drugs even more dangerous than marijuana. (https://norml.org/aboutmarijuana/item/marijuana-decriminalization-its-impact-on-use-2).

 Another study gives rise to worries about heroin use among pot smokers.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) surveyed 70,000 Americans aged 12 and older about their drug use during 2012.
 The result showed marijuana and heroin use was on the rise.
 But increased heroin use also was linked to increases in addiction to opiate-based painkillers.